Require authentication for certain content

 Then, select the page you want to secure in the content tree, and switch to the Properties tab.

-Expand the Membership section and tick the box to require authentication, before clicking to publish the change.
+Expand the Membership access section and tick the box to require authentication, before clicking to publish the change.

 Depending on whether you’ve completed the advanced content guides, some articles might not work.
 Make sure you choose one that renders properly.